ZeusWPI/ledstrip_sandbox/README.md

 docker build -o . .
 ```

-This will output a `ledstrip` binary that you can copy over:
+This will output a `ledstrip` binary and `public` folder, that you can copy over, along with the `data` folder template:

 ```
-rsync ./ledstrip root@ledstrip:
-ssh root@ledstrip systemctl restart ledstrip
+rsync -r ledstrip data public root@ledstrip:ledstrip ssh root@ledstrip systemctl restart ledstrip
 ```